firminoneto11/terceiro-projeto-curso-python/README.md

 Now that you are all set and good to go, the files that needs to be executed are:

 - BankSimulator.py -> Execute this one if you didn't created the '.exe' file with the pyinstaller.
-- BankSimulator.exe -> This one will be inside a directory named 'dist' if you created the '.exe' file.
+- BankSimulator.exe -> Execute this one if you created the '.exe' file with the pyinstaller.
+It will be inside a directory named 'dist'.
 You also have to move it to the repository folder after the creation, because it needs access to the 'valware.ico' to show the icon.
 </p>
 <hr/>